allebd/clearanceSystem/README.md

-# A Clearance System for institution and organizations
+# A Clearance System for institutions and organizations